ArshyaBhagat/Donora/README.md

 ### 👩‍💻 Developer
 **Arshya Bhagat** — Full-Stack Developer & Project Manager
-Built as part of a college-level project at M.E.S.
-Garware College of Commerce (Autonomous), reflecting technical proficiency, problem-solving, and social awareness.
+Spearheaded the complete development of Donora, overseeing both backend and frontend functionalities.
+Independently implemented the donor–recipient matching logic, managed database integration, and ensured seamless user flow across the platform.
+The project was developed as part of the final-year curriculum at M.E.S.
+Garware College of Commerce (Autonomous), showcasing strong technical expertise, leadership, and commitment to social impact through technology.

 ### ❤️ Vision
 Leveraging technology to simplify the organ donation process and promote social good.